xlazarov/MeteoTracker/README.md

 - MPAndroidChart for chart visualizations
 - Retrofit for network requests
 - SOQL for data querying
 - Dagger-Hilt for dependency injection
-- Materal Design Theme Builder